2021–22 Taoyuan Leopards season

 Taoyuan Leopards held the preseason press conference on November 10, 2021.

-The 2021–22 Taoyuan Leopards season was the franchise's 1st season, its first season in the T1 League.
-The Leopards were coached by Wang Chih-Chun in his first year as their head coach, with Su Yi-Chieh as their general manager.
+The 2021–22 Taoyuan Leopards season was the franchise's first season, its first season in the T1 League.

+The Leopards were coached by Wang Chih-Chun in his first year as their head coach.
+On September 3, 2021, the Leopards hired Su Yi-Chieh as their general manager.
 On April 10, 2022, the Leopards announced that Wang Chih-Chun resigned from head coach, and named Su Yi-Chieh as their interim head coach.
 On May 16, the Leopards named Liu Chia-Fa, the skills consultant of the Taoyuan Leopards, as their new head coach.